Queuni/Match3-Core/README.md

 - Remove obsolete workaround now that the upstream bug is fixed

 - Fix the ordering of middleware so auth runs before the handler

+- Adjust the pool size to match the actual concurrency we need